Deluded Guru Claims ‘Death Is Delicious’ And Hails Hitler As Biggest Contributor To World Peace

 — Religion News (@religionnews) November 19, 2017

 Two of Teal’s followers have already committed suicide.
-In 2015, a member identified with the initial I.T. posted on the group’s Facebook page that he was going to commit suicide and he did, a few days later.
+In 2015, a member identified with the initial I.T. posted on the group’s Facebook page that he was going to commit suicide — and he did a few days later.

 In 2013, when another client known only as Leslie killed herself, a former member who was with Teal when she heard the news was shocked at her reaction.
 The member said Teal was annoyed because Leslie’s death would hurt her credibility as a spiritual revolutionary.
 She would later joke to an audience that Leslie reincarnated into a similar family situation that made her take her life.